-Once they read out that password they send it to a so called Master Server in the Internet.
+Once they readout that password they send it to a so-called Master Server on the Internet.
 The hacker then uses that information to either hack into your bank account or simply send out spam using your email address and password.

 - The Router/Modem (the box that connects you to the Internet) has been hacked.
 When that happens, the hacker now can just read out (sniff) EVERYTHING that happens between computers/phones/tablets in your house and the Internet.
 So, again the attacker will read out your passwords and use them whenever possible.